 The Youth Violence Commission

 Following the murders of five young people in Lewisham Deptford constituency, I arranged for a debate to take place in Parliament in March 2016, led by my colleague Chuka Umunna MP.
 The debate called for the House to establish an independent, cross-party commission to identify the root causes of and solutions to serious youth violence across the UK.
-The debate, the full transcript of which you can read here, lasted three hours and covered a wide range of issues - such as links to the sale of illegal drugs, gang culture, the impact of knife crime on affected families and communities, the role of the media and the importance of considering poverty and deprivation in the context of serious youth violence.
+The debate lasted three hours and covered a wide range of issues - such as links to the sale of illegal drugs, gang culture, the impact of knife crime on affected families and communities, the role of the media and the importance of considering poverty and deprivation in the context of serious youth violence.
 These issues, among many others, will be investigated by the Youth Violence Commission (YVC) in its search for solutions to lower rates of youth violence in our cities.

 About the Youth Violence Commission